GitUser520/ReminderList/README.md

 - As a user, I want to be able to delete tasks from my to-do list.
 - As a user, I want to be able to remove tasks from my to-do list.
 - As a user, I want to be able to modify tasks in my to-do list.
-- As a user, I want to be able to make multiple to-do lists.
+- As a user, I want to be able to clear all tasks from my to-do list.